'Mama bears' may be the 2024 race's soccer moms. But where the GOP seeks votes, some see extremism

 Geralyn Jones, 31, of Marion, Iowa, said she was not active in politics until the pandemic, when she grew concerned about mask requirements and online schooling for her son, who was in kindergarten.
 She started asking questions and did not like the answers she was getting.

-Jones pulled her two kids out of public school after the district approved a policy that allows transgender students to use the bathroom or locker room of the gender they identify as, without alerting parents,.
-She now leads the Linn County chapter of Moms for Liberty and said that seeing other moms get involved in politics is empowering.
+Jones pulled her two kids out of public school after the district approved a policy that allows transgender students to use the bathroom or locker room of the gender they identify as, without alerting parents.
+She now leads the Linn County chapter of Moms for Liberty.

-Jones, who voted for Trump in 2016 and 2020, says he and many other 2024 candidates have reached out to Moms for Liberty — not the other way around — to schedule time to meet with moms.
-They arrange roundtables for the candidates and always exceed the number of spots the Trump campaign reserves for their group at special events.
+Jones, who voted for Trump in 2016 and 2020, says he and other 2024 candidates have reached out to Moms for Liberty to schedule time to meet with moms.

 “I think we are going to be the most sought-out group or sought-out voice in this next election,” she said.